 PYP for parents

-Designed for students age 3-12, IB World Schools offering the PYP provide students with the knowledge, concepts, skills personal attributes and the capacity to take action, all of which younger students need to equip them for successful lives, both now and in the future.
+Designed for students age 3-12, the IB Primary Years Programme (PYP) provides the knowledge, concepts, skills personal attributes and the capacity to take action, all of which younger students need to equip them for successful lives, both now and in the future.

 The PYP framework allows schools to design an engaging transdisciplinary curriculum, meaning that it focuses on issues that go across, between and beyond subject areas.
 With a focus on the development of the whole child as an inquirer, the PYP is designed to support each student in the following ways: